Connective tissue deficiency syndrome

 How does connective tissue deficiency syndrome develop?

 Connective tissue deficiency syndrome occurs when the body breaks down the connective tissues faster than it can rebuild them.
-This may be due to a number of different factors, including nutritional, metabolic and endocrine.
+This may be due to a number of different factors, including nutritional, metabolic, (see our article metabolic syndrome and osteoarthritis) and endocrine.
 Nutrients and hormones are necessary to repair and regenerate the tissue that is breaking down each day.
 If they are lacking, there’s no repair.
 It has also been found that one of the primary reasons an individual maintains a state of catabolism, the metabolic state of breaking down substances, is because of medications such as NSAIDs and narcotics that inhibit the normal inflammatory healing cascade.
 NSAIDs are, in fact, commonly prescribed for patients of fibromyalgia and many other forms of unresolved chronic pain, as well as after sports injuries.

 Many different conditions have an association with a connective tissue deficiency, including:

 - periodontal disease

 - premature aging

 What are the symptoms of connective tissue deficiency syndrome?

 In addition to pain, those afflicted with connective tissue deficiency syndrome may also experience tingling, weakness, numbness, swelling and/or stiffness.
 In addition, excessive loose skin and frail, dull hair may be observed, as well as the inability to repair or regenerate connective tissue, which can lead to fatigue and may affect sleep.